-During 2022-23 NHS Pensions continued to participate in the National Fraud Initiative (NFI) Mortality Data Matching Exercise which is used to tackle the risk around deceased NHS Pension members who remain in payment due to their death not being reported to the Scheme.
-NHSBSA LFP commenced Post Event Assurance (PEA) work to calculate and recover monies paid to deceased members identified through the NFI where there has been no contact from next of kin.
-The PEA work involves obtaining death certificates and working with the NHS Finance Team who engage with the bank where the payments have been made.
-The benefit of this work will not be realised until quarter 3 of 2023-24.
+NHS Pensions continued to participate in the National Fraud Initiative (NFI) Mortality Data Matching Exercise which is used to mitigate the risk around deceased pensioners and dependants who remain in payment due to their death not being reported to the Scheme.
+NHSBSA LFP commenced Post Event Assurance (PEA) work to calculate and recover monies paid to deceased members identified through the NFI exercise where there has been no contact from next of kin.
+The PEA work involves obtaining death certificates and working with the Pensions Finance Team who engage with the bank where the payments have been made.
+During the year a total of £1,931,286 potential fraud and error was detected, and to date £989,443 has been recovered and we continue to seek recovery of the remaining value.